 The governing body of the CCTSI CEHE program is the Partnership of Academicians and Communities for Translation (PACT) Council, whose mission statement is: The PACT uses the principles of balanced responsibility and equitable power between community, clinicians, and researchers to improve the health of the people of Colorado and the Rocky Mountain Region.
 The make-up of the PACT reflects the mission of balancing responsibility and power through an equal membership of 7 community stakeholders (from underserved communities) and 7 academic members.
 The Chair of PACT alternates between a community member and an academician each 2 years.
-The communities and develop priorities for the Community Engagement Pilot Grant Program (Module D2) for the coming year.
+The community stakeholders on PACT each year lead a discussion of the most important health issues in their own communities and develop priorities for the Community Engagement Pilot Grant Program (Module D2) for the coming year.
 Through the 14 years of our work, the PACT Council's guidance has helped us develop and sustain a robust infrastructure to elevate patient-centered, practice-based, community-engaged research and training throughout the translational research spectrum (T0.5 to T4) and strengthen the bidirectional links between the academic medical center (CU Anschutz), Partnering